mgoddard/pvtl-goog-pcf-beer-demo/README.md

 An idea for a demo of a beer suggester app, based on smart-phone snapshots of beer taps in pubs

+_Making the world a better place, one beer recommendation at a time_

 ## Components
 * Google Vision API
 * Google Image Search